How to Make your Angular Responsive Web App Design?

 The Media Service Solution

 All even listeners create a stream of events.
-This allows Angular developers to wrap up the information as an Observable using this service.
+This allows skilled Angular developers to wrap up the information as an Observable using this service.
 The consumer who wants these services can subscribe to the stream of media changes and react to them.
 At the core of such services is ReplaySubject.
 We pass the values to this core service from MatchMediafunction.

 class MediaService {